 5. Write them letters –

-You may remember this blog I wrote shortly after my father died.
+I wrote this blog shortly after my father died.
 It is a great reminder to let your parents know how much they mean to you right now.
 Don’t wait until a parent is in the hospital to share how much you love them because many times it will be too late.
 And like my dad, I had just seen him two days before he died and was able to say I love you when he left to drive back to Charlotte, but if I had known then that I would never see him again, there are SO many more things I would have said.
 But why wait?
 A letter is a terrific way to do this.
-Father’s Day is right around the corner and a perfect excuse to start a letter to your dad today.

 6. Take pictures –

 I remember one of my best friends coming to meet my new baby daughter when she was born.
 I was so busy taking pictures of my baby that I did not take any of my friend.
 My friend died very unexpectedly just a few weeks later and it absolutely broke my heart that I had not captured photos of our last visit together.
 The same happened with my Dad.
 As I mentioned above, he drove to town just two days before his death and we surprised my children at school.
 I wanted to take photos of the kids with him because they were so excited to have him there but then I changed my mind because I did not want to embarrass them in front of their friends in the cafeteria by having mom snap photos!
 I can’t tell you how much I regret that now.
 So please learn from my mistakes.
 Don’t wait for a special occasion to take pictures of your children (and you) with your parents and loved ones.
 Once they are gone, pictures are one of the most valuable memories you will have.

 7. Don’t let them drive you crazy –